goelCharu/TestVagrantDemoProject/README.md

 <h2>testvagrant</h2>
-This directory contains test automation suite demo project for APIs listed at https://openweathermap.org/current
+This directory contains test automation suite demo project for APIs listed at https://openweathermap.org/current and the UI with some test cases for https://www.accuweather.com/

 <h2>How to run automation suite</h2>
 <p>